 Call 734-729-4459 to arrange a free consultation to learn how we can help you with our skilled and affordable legal services.

-Understanding Marital Property An Property Division In Michigan
+Understanding Marital Property An Property Division In The State Of Michigan

 Working With Experts To Value And Divide Assets

-Property division is one of the foremost issues related to divorce.
+The division of property is one of the foremost issues related to filing for divorce.
 Stacey Selleck can bring her expertise to help you divide even the most complex types of assets, including:

 When these issues require heightened expertise, she can reach out to her network of forensic experts to help you reach an ideal resolution.

-Get In Touch With A Skilled Property Division Lawyer In Plymouth
+Get In Touch With A Skilled Divorce Lawyer In Plymouth Michigan

 To learn more about how the experience and knowledge of our attorney can help you to protect your assets and finances, call 734-729-4459 or send us a short message using our online contact form.
 We represent clients in Wayne, Monroe and Oakland counties, including individuals in Livonia, Westland and Northville.